skacem/skacem.github.io/_posts/2022-01-06-From-Customer-Segments-to-Scoring-Models.md

 ## RFM Analysis and Customer Segmentation

 In this section we will use the same code as in the previous tutorial.
 The only difference is that we will save the resulting customer segmentation as `customers_2015` rather than just `customers`.
-As usual, we start by importing the necessary libraries, setting up the notebook environment and reading the data set as a data frame.
+As usual, we start by importing the necessary libraries, setting up the notebook environment and reading the data set as a dataframe.

 ```python
 # import needed packages